-- h.
-Course reductions with no change in the percentage allocation may be assigned for activities such as coordination of a multi-section course, internship supervision, teaching of very large sections, new course development, or other teaching-related activities.
-Course reductions with a decrease in the teaching percentage and an increase in service may be assigned for activities such as advising, lab supervision, committee participation, student organization advising, recruiting, and other service-related activities. - Increases in the standard teaching loads described here should not normally occur except in exigent circumstances, and where possible should be compensated as overload or with a reduction in a subsequent semester. - j.
-The normal teaching load for the Department Chair is 1-1 (20%), with the remaining time allocated between research and service/administration depending on responsibilities. - k.
-Special situations, such as initial appointments or funded research buyouts, may result in a reduction from the standard teaching load.
-Funded research buyouts should be discussed and approved at the time a funding proposal is submitted or amended. - I. The department's FSAR contains a more detailed list of service activities and examples.
+- f.
+Course reductions with no change in the percentage allocation may be assigned for activities such as coordination of a multi-section course, internship supervision, teaching of very large sections, new course development or other teaching-related activities.
+Course reductions with a decrease in the teaching percentage and an increase in service may be assigned for activities such as advising, lab supervision, committee participation, student organization advising, recruiting and other service-related activities. - g.
+Increases in the standard teaching loads described here should not normally occur except in exigent circumstances, and where possible should be compensated as overload or with a reduction in a subsequent semester. - h.
+The normal teaching load for an Associate Dean, Department Chair or Center Director is 1-1 (20%), with the remaining time allocated between research and service/administration depending on responsibilities. - Special situations, such as initial appointments or funded research buyouts may result in a reduction from the standard teaching load.
+Funded research buyouts should be discussed and approved at the time a funding proposal is submitted or amended.

-V. Minimum Work Expectation and Evaluation
+IV.
+Minimum Work Expectations and Evaluation

 - a.
 Faculty performance evaluation stems from the workload assignment.
-The assignment should be provided to the department Personnel Affairs Committee (PAC) for use in the annual evaluation process.
-The Department will utilize the Faculty Self-Assessment Report (FSAR) as a basis to evaluate teaching, research, and service activities.
-The minimum expectations for teaching, research, and service is Level 7 on the FSAR. - b.
+The assignment should be provided to the Department Personnel Affairs Committee (PAC) for use in the evaluation. - b.
 We recognize that assignments are made a priori, based on a forty-hour week.
 In practice, actual time spent may not add to the percentages assigned, even if planned tasks and responsibilities were fulfilled.
-The Chair, in consultation with the faculty member, should consider outcomes when making future workload assignments but should not force an arbitrary percentage time reallocation for work already completed.
+The Chair, in consultation with the faculty member, should consider outcomes when making future workload assignments but should not force an arbitrary percentage time reallocation for work already completed. - c.

-c.
 Evaluation scores must consider both the quality of outcomes and the percentage of time assigned to generate the work.